pidg3/tn-tech-test/README.md

 ## Overview

 - Exposes an endpoint `http://127.0.0.1:5000/v1/properties/[comma separated property IDs]` using Flask.
 - Uses Selenium to navigate the page and wait for elements to load.
+Runs in headless mode using chromedriver and disables image loading for performance boost.
-- Runs multiple Selenium sessions in parallel using threads (reduces time to get the three properties from about 25 to 12 seconds).
+- Runs multiple Selenium sessions in parallel using threads (reduces time to get the three properties by about half).
 - Handles missing properties and regex issues.
-- Returns time taken.
+- Returns time taken (average for the three properties = about 8s on my machine).

 Once the app is running (see below), to get data for the three requested properties using curl: `curl http://127.0.0.1:5000/v1/properties/33571268,33090114,40558945`.
 This should return: